AdrianFreemantle/the-trench/docs/PLAN.md

   - Per-service metrics.
   - Error rates and latencies.

+Note: GitOps is limited to a single environment overlay for now.
+Multi-environment GitOps hierarchy moved to Phase 8.

 Checkpoint:
 - A user can:
   - Log in via Entra External ID